-Applications are invited for the DropTES Fellowship Programme funded by the United Nations Office for Outer Space Affairs. the fellowship is open to research teams from entities that are the Member States of the United Nations.
+Applicants are invited to apply for the DropTES Fellowship Programme funded by the United Nations Office for Outer Space Affairs in Germany.
+The fellowship is open to research teams from entities that are the Member States of the United Nations.

 User Review( votes)

 The United Nations Office for Outer Space Affairs (UNOOSA) works to promote international cooperation in the peaceful use and exploration of space, and in the utilization of space science and technology for sustainable economic and social development.

 - Application Deadline: 29 February 2020

 - Course Level: Fellowship is available to pursue research programme.